Using VA Benefits

 Withdrawing from a class, especially outside the 100% refund window, can result in you owing KU and/or the VA money.
 This is regardless of which VA benefit you are using.

-It is best to speak with someone in the Military-Affiliated Student Center before dropping a class to understand the potential financial implications.
+Contact us before dropping a class to understand the potential financial implications.

 Visit the GI Bill Comparison Tool for specific information.

-Post-9/11 GI Bill users: to receive that money while waiting on the VA to pay your tuition and fees, complete the VA Educational Benefits - Early Release of Funds* form each semester. *A link to this form is included in the KU request for VA benefits form you complete each semester.
+Post-9/11 GI Bill users: to receive that money while waiting on the VA to pay your tuition and fees, complete the VA Educational Benefits - Early Release of Funds* form each semester*A link to this form is included in the KU request for VA benefits form you complete each semester.

 You can update your direct deposit information in your VA.gov profile.
 You'll need your bank's routing number and account number to make the updates.